vortexa-labs/Vortexa/README.md

 - 🤝 Inter-agent collaboration and communication
 - 🔌 Extensible agent architecture with custom capabilities
 - 🔧 Fully autonomous agent runtime with shadow agents
+- 🌐 Framework-agnostic - integrate agents from any AI framework
+- ⛓️ Blockchain-agnostic - compatible with any chain implementation
 - 🤖 Task execution and chat message handling
 - 🔄 Asynchronous task management
 - 📁 File operations and management